dcgallag6/PCAandKmeans/README.md

 ### Total Supply v Total Mined Curve
 ![](Resources/images/Supply_Mined.png)
-Exploratory graph
+Exploratory graph <br>
-BitTorrent is in a class of its own.
+BitTorrent is in a class of its own.  <br>
-VeChain, BiblePay, LitecoinCash, Poa Network, Acute Angle Cloud, and Waves are in a class together.
+VeChain, BiblePay, LitecoinCash, Poa Network, Acute Angle Cloud, and Waves are in a class together. <br>
 The roughly 500 other coins are evenly split between the other two classes.